leafy-psx/Pico-TMP117-Library/README.md

 This version is designed as an **INTERFACE** library for the Raspberry Pi Pico SDK.

 Based on the **SparkFun TMP117 Arduino Library** by Madison Chodikov, this library has been ported to the Raspberry Pi Pico C SDK.
-While the basics of the original library remain, much has changed in this version, written in C by **breaker** (name on the Raspberry Pi Forum).
+While the basics of the original library remain, much has changed in this version.
 It was developed for personal use with the TMP117 sensor and as an opportunity to learn the Pico SDK.

 ## Tested Platforms
 - **Raspberry Pi Pico H (RP2040)**
 - **Pimoroni Pico Plus 2 (RP2350)**
-- **SparkFun SEN-15805**
+- **SparkFun SEN-15805 (TMP117)**

 ### Reference Materials
 - **Texas Instruments TMP117 High-Accuracy, Low-Power Digital Temperature Sensor**